 A Virtual Assistant can help with all those essential but dreary tasks.
-They can manage your calendar, keep an eye on your inbox, book your travel, manage orders, respond to queries, perhaps even do a little financial admin such as invoicing and reconciliations.
+They can manage your calendar, keep an eye on your inbox, book your travel, manage orders, respond to queries, perhaps even do a little financial admin such as chasing your unpaid invoices.
 They can also help with personal tasks such as buying presents or booking holidays.

 As well as administrative work many can also provide support in more specialised areas.
 A Virtual Marketing Manager for example could manage your social media profiles for you.
 Write your blog posts.
 Help with your marketing strategy.
 Update your website.
 Perhaps you need some research done?
 They can help with that too.

 The list is only as short as your imagination but you can get a flavour of the kind of projects and tasks you can get support for here.